JinzhaoTian/JzMT/README.md

-# JzNotes
+# JzRM

-A markdown note software in web.
+A remote markdown note software in web.